Articles from 2024

 How to Actually Test If Your AI Will Say Something Dangerous

 Most teams treat jailbreak testing as a vibe check.
-StrongREJECT achieves 0.90 Spearman correlation with human judgment — which means automated safety evaluation is real, and there is no good excuse not to build it into your pipeline.
+StrongREJECT achieves 0.90 Spearman correlation with human judgment.
+Automated safety evaluation is real, and there's no excuse not to build it into your pipeline.

 EngineeringRead more →